H2SO4Hasegawa/AFL-Fuzzing-with-Mutators/README.txt

 5. Run 0-install-afl_plusplus_from_src.sh.
 6. Run 1-instrument-llvm.sh.

+Please check the CMake version when executing the build script.
+The CMake version have to be updated in order for the build to work

 To run AFL++ with desired custom mutator, an example command is shown below:
 AFL_CUSTOM_MUTATOR_LIBRARY="/home/ubuntu/gujianing/custom_mutators/example.so;" afl-fuzz -m 90000000000 -i corpus -o output13 -f a.c -x clang.dict build/bin/clang++ a.c